it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/cis_controls.rst

 Goals
 **********************************************

 #.
-Understand the CIS Controls and their applicability to this Guide.
+Understand the CIS Controls and their applicability to this Guide (|Maturity1| maturity)
 #.
-Understand the IGs and their applicability to this Guide's Maturity Levels.
+Understand the IGs and their applicability to this Guide's Maturity Levels (|Maturity1| maturity)

 Mappings to CIS Controls and Safeguards
 **********************************************